RPi-Distro/pi-gen/README.md

 After connecting a device to this wifi network provided by the Raspberry, you can open the url http://10.10.10.10 in a browser will allow you enjoy all the features of a working Kolibri server.

-By default the server does not have Internet access, so an usb disk must be used to add content channels to Kolibri.
+By default the server does not have Internet access.
+To add content channels to Kolibri you can either connect an usb disk with content or plug and ethernet cable with Internet access.

 In case you want to login into the server, the user is `pi` and the password is `kolibrifly`